(651) 400-0145 info@bmcautos.com Employment

 Let's say a client calls with a 1981 Triumph TR8, and it has forty thousand miles on it, or why not say a 1934 MG, also with 40,000 miles on it.

-If the car was simply five years, we would use these miles as the single item to Determine Wear, and say that the car has about 10,000 miles of Wear per year.
+If the car was simply four years old, we would use these miles as the single item to Determine Wear (Condition), and say that the car has about 10,000 miles of Wear per year.
 Chances are this very new vehicle has fresh fuel, little to no issues with hydraulics, and the car is tickety-boo in just about everything.

 When a car such as the example 1981 TR8 has 40,000 miles on it, this now means very little, as we don't know WHEN the miles were put on.
 Miles are irrelevant on older vehicles as there are now two considerations to any older vehicle Machine: USE and TIME.
 Industrial vehicles such as tractors and forklifts measure USE (or Wear) by the amount of Hours they have been run.
 Road-going vehicles are measured in Miles.
 All vehicles are additionally measured in TIME by the YEAR produced.